pauljbernard/read-me/database/README.md

     - btree_gin	            //Enables B-tree style indexing for GIN, improving composite indexing.
     - pg_trgm	            //Trigram similarity indexing, useful for fuzzy search.
     - citext                //text, but with case-insensitive
-4. Database has mandatory log table for storing error logs and other logs of interest
+4. Database has a mandatory log table for storing error logs and other logs of interest
-5. Database has mandatory partition master table for storing table partition logic
+5. Database has a mandatory partition master table for storing table partition logic
 6. Database has A role-based access control system
-6. Place initialization scripts in `ddl/` and run them via '[DB Migration Tool]'.
+6. Place initialisation scripts in `ddl/` and run them via '[DB Migration Tool]'.

 ## Schema Design
-- Normalized table design following third normal form (3NF)
+- Normalised table design following the third normal form (3NF)
 - Consistent naming conventions using `snake_case` lower case
-- Place business logic into public schema, archive schema will be used for archiving
+- Place business logic into the public schema, the archive schema will be used for archiving
-- Every table, column, relationship, view, function, stored procedure must be commented
+- Every table, column, relationship, view, function, and stored procedure must be commented
 - Use of CHECK constraints to enforce business rules (e.g., `status IN ('A', 'I')`).
-- Every foreign key column has index on it
+- Every foreign key column has an index on it
 - Foreign key constraints with `ON DELETE`/`ON UPDATE` rules

 ### Naming conventions
-- Table name is always plural
+- The table name is always plural
 - View has vw_ prefix
 - Function has fn_ prefix
 - Stored procedure has spc_ prefix